 Graduates of WSU Tri-Cities leave campus fully prepared to enter the workforce.
 The Career Development Office offers workshops on how to develop a job search strategy, write a compelling résumé and cover letter, and sharpen interview skills – all of which will help students land a job in today’s competitive market.
 The Career Development Office posts on- and off-campus positions for student employees and also work with students to identify internships, cooperative work experience, and post-graduation career opportunities.

-The Junior Writing Portfolio is a mid-career diagnostic to determine if students’ writing abilities have advanced in ways that can handle the writing demands of upper-division courses and courses in their major.
+The University Writing Portfolio is a mid-career diagnostic to determine if students’ writing abilities have advanced in ways that can handle the writing demands of upper-division courses and courses in their major.

 Because writing skills can make the difference between success and failure in the professional world, WSU Tri-Cities aims to prepare graduates for success.

 The WSU Tri-Cities CH2M STEM Tutoring Center provides a space for students to meet with peer tutors, get feedback on assignments, schedule group study sessions, and work with faculty outside the classroom.

 Whether you need a quiet study space to focus on readings or a collaborative environment to solve problems with your classmates, the CH2M STEM Tutoring Center is an ideal place for scholarship.

 To meet graduation requirements, all students must pass an approved mathematics course and an approved English composition course.
 The placement exams are designed to help you fulfill these requirements by identifying the courses that best match your skills.